-Guidance Large Mansion House/Palace Typical Country House with interesting furniture and works of art Gardens open to the public but little or no ancillary features such as adventure playground etc. Ruined Abbey/ Industrial archaeology sites etc. Contains works of art, furniture etc. and maintenance costs are not massively greater than income levels 2.5% 3% 3.5% Maintenance costs are proportionate to income.
+Guidance Large Mansion House/Palace Typical Country House with interesting furniture and works of art Gardens open to the public but little or no ancillary features such as adventure playground etc. Ruined Abbey/ Industrial archaeology sites etc. Contains extensive display of works of art and furniture.
+Enjoys a high income but also has very high maintenance 2% 2.5% Contains works of art, furniture etc. and maintenance costs are not massively greater than income levels 2.5% 3% 3.5% Maintenance costs are proportionate to income.
 Few movables or ancillary items 3.5% 4% 4.5% Income normally exceeds costs - usually low level of income and very few if any movable or ancillary items 4.5% 5%